 Home School NYC

 Let’s give it up for the teachers!
-Teachers had to adjust to working from home which can be difficult for such a hands-on kind of job.
+Teachers had to adjust to working from home which can be difficult for such a hands-on job and parents can benefit from Learning Resources and Virtual Trips.
 From what is seen in NYC, the teachers have stepped up and not allowed the pandemic to foil their lessons.
 It has opened parents’ eyes to all of the work teachers do in the classroom each day that isn’t seen at home.
-Writing the plans, gathering and sharing the materials is just the tip of the iceberg.
+Writing the plans, gathering, and sharing the materials is just the tip of the iceberg.

 How do you keep kids interested and engaged?